 Stock Synthesis (SS) is an age- and size-structured assessment model in the class of models termed integrated analysis models.
-SS has a population sub-model that simulates a stock's growth, movement, and mortality processes, an observation sub-model estimates expected values for various types of data, a statistical sub-model characterizes the data's goodness of fit and obtains best-fitting parameters with associated variance, and a forecast sub-model projects needed management quantities.
+SS has a population sub-model that simulates a stock's growth, maturity, fecundity, recruitment, movement, and mortality processes, an observation sub-model estimates expected values for various types of data, a statistical sub-model characterizes the data's goodness of fit and obtains best-fitting parameters with associated variance, and a forecast sub-model projects needed management quantities.
 SS outputs the quantities, with confidence intervals, needed to implement risk-averse fishery control rules.
 The model is coded in C++ with parameter estimation enabled by automatic differentiation (www.admb-project.org).
 Windows, Linux, and iOS versions are available.
 Output processing and associated tools are in R, and a graphical interface is in QT.
 SS is available from NOAA's VLAB.
-The rich feature set in SS allows it to be configured for a wide range of situations and it has become the basis for a large fraction of U.S. assessments and many other assessments around the world.
+The rich feature set in SS allows it to be configured for a wide range of situations.
+SS has become the basis for a large fraction of U.S. assessments and many other assessments around the world.

 This manual provides a guide for using SS.
 The guide contains a description of the input and output files and usage instructions.
-A technical description of the model itself is in Methot and Wetzel (2013).
+An overview and technical description of the model itself is in Methot and Wetzel (2013).
+However, SS has continued to evolve and grow since the publication in 2013, with this manual reflecting the most up to date information regarding SS.
 The model and a graphical user interface are available from the NOAA VLAB at vlab.ncep.noaa.gov/group/stock-synthesis/home.
 The VLAB site also provides a user forum for posting questions and for accessing various additional materials.
 An output processor package, r4ss, in R is available for download from CRAN or GitHub.
 Additional information about the package can be located at github.com/r4ss/r4ss.